mikus3363/Systemy_Operacyjne_2/README.md

 - Using atomic variables – Each fork is protected by an atomic variable locked, ensuring that locking and unlocking operations are indivisible, meaning they are executed without interruption from other threads.

-- Avoiding starvation – If forks are unavailable, philosophers introduce short random delays (usleep(rand() % 1000 + 500)).
+- Avoiding starvation – If forks are unavailable, philosophers introduce short random delays.
 This allows for fairer resource access and helps prevent deadlocks.

 ## **Summary**